ishi0301/ishi0301/README.md

 <br />

-I am a 3rd yr undergraduat from Banasthali Vidyapith, who is passionate about technologies.
+I am a 3rd yr undergraduate from Banasthali Vidyapith, who is passionate about technologies.
 I have experience of a year in development.
 I want to work in an organization where I can utilize my skills and abilities efficiently and enhance my skills to meet company goals with determination and enthusiasm.
 <br/>

 Web Developer | DSC Banasthali Vidyapith Technical Team Member |